Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

-# Install and Configure Git
+# Install and configure Git

 It's time to install Git on your computer and configure it for first use.
 If you're not sure whether Git is installed, open a Command Prompt window (Windows) or terminal (macOS and Linux) and execute the following command: